marcogrecopriolo/guglielmo/README.md

 - the FM decoder
 - the IF FM filter
 - the de-emphasis filter (use 50µs unless you are in the US)
-- the parameters for the low pass filter
+- the audio low pass filter

 By and large all defaults should work out of the box, however, you may want to consider using

-- a narrower FM filter in case of weak signals, adjacent station interference (ie a station in a nearby frequency is so powerful that it bleeds through) or pultipath distortion (where the same signal reaches the aerial via a direct line *and* bouncing on some obstacle - a building - thereby showing as multiple slightly out of phase signals)
+- a narrower FM filter in case of weak signals, adjacent station interference (ie a station in a nearby frequency is so powerful that it bleeds through) or multipath distortion (where the same signal reaches the aerial via a direct line *and* bouncing on some obstacle - a building - thereby showing as multiple slightly out of phase signals)
-- a narrower low pass audio filter if you have hiss due to weak signals, or pilot tone bleed
+- a narrower audio filter if you have hiss due to weak signals, or pilot tone bleed

 #### Device